chyavan-mc/STA-380/Solutions.md

 The first model was built using Naive Bayes, which was discussed in class.

-Naive Bayes: Let us first convert the DTM to a data matrix then we separate the training set and test set by just taking the first 2500 and the next 2500 entries in the DTM.
-This should work well simply because our file lists were correctly ordered based on train and test.We can see that here.
+Naive Bayes: Let us first convert the DTM to a data matrix.
+Then we separate the training set and the test set by just taking the first 2500 and the subsequent 2500 entries in the DTM.
+This should work well simply because our file lists were correctly ordered based on train and test.
+We can see that here.

 ``` r
 X = as.matrix(DTM)